solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 __Step 1)__ Which rare mats does Organic Feed take? __Milk and Meat__.
 Which one are we solving for? __Meat__ (this choice is up to you).
 Next best recipe that doesn't use rare mats? __Vinegar__ .

 __Step 2)__ Now we need to figure out the true value of milk.
-There are several recipes that milk can be used in and very few where it's the only rare ingredient, which makes things complicated.
-Luckily, milk can also turn a profit via processing it into cheese, cream or butter and selling it to the market.
-We choose cheese cause it has steady demand.
+There are several cooking recipes that milk can be used in and very few where it's the only rare ingredient, which makes things complicated.
+Luckily we have already calculated the true value of milk to be `12,500` when processed into cheese (without considering the value of processing time).
+Alternatively, if milk tea was our most profitable imperial box, we could use the value/milk of `14.9k` we calculated earlier.
-TOOD: talk about how we have already calculated that before and arrived at 12,500.
-Alternatively, if turning in milk tea boxes was our most profitable option for imperials, we could use the value/milk of 14.9k we calculated earlier.

 __Step 3)__ Our next best option is vinegar.
 For simplicity, I'll say the profit on vinegar is +-0 mil/h + byproducts.
 Since both vinegar and organic feed produce the same number of byproducts/h we'll ignore byproducts in the calculation and treat the profit of vinegar as 0 mil/h.